Mikejo5000/vsts-docs-pr/docs/git/gitatscale/gvfs-architecture.md

 # Git at Scale - Git Virtual File System Architecture

-In previous articles, we have disccused the challenges of working in a [Git repo with millions of files](https://www.visualstudio.com/learn/technical-scale-challenges/#too-many-files) and some of
+In previous articles, we have discussed the challenges of working in a [Git repo with millions of files](https://www.visualstudio.com/learn/technical-scale-challenges/#too-many-files) and some of
 [our previous attempts](https://www.visualstudio.com/learn/gvfs-design-history)